Snakehead Found in Fairfax Creek

 Four people were treated at the scene for minor injuries, officials said.
 Police urge anyone with information to call 866-91ARSON.

 A 9-year-old Clinton boy has died of his injuries after he was struck by a sport-utility vehicle as he rode his bike through a stop sign, Prince George's County police said yesterday.

 Antonio Reese, who was knocked off his bicycle near his home Tuesday night, died about 7:45 p.m.
 Wednesday,police said.
 Antonio, of the 5600 block of Plata Street, was riding with friends when a black Saturn Vue struck him as he crossed at Adios Street and Chris Mar Avenue.
 The vehicle had the right of way, police said.

 A neighbor said last night that Antonio was an athletic child who seemed to especially enjoy football and karate and that he could be seen playing every day in the neighborhood.

 The second of three planned skywalks at Baltimore-Washington International Airport has opened, providing passengers with another direct path from the hourly parking garage to the terminal.

-The skywalks are designed to ease passenger access and improve safety while also improving traffic in front of the terminal.
-The road-level pedestrian crosswalk has been closed.
+The skywalks, part of a $1.8 billion airport expansion, are designed to ease passenger access, improve safety and reduce traffic in front of the terminal.
+The road-level crosswalk has been closed.